PeterLinX/beta/README.md

-#THIS REPO IS NOW ON MAINNETWORK
+# THIS REPO IS NOW ON MAIN NETWORK

 Neo, GAS, NEP Tokens, BTC, LTC and ETH wallets are activated.
-At the moment MUST manually save your LTC and ETH private keys until update is pushed.
+At the moment you MUST manually save your LTC and ETH private keys until update is pushed.

 # Morpheus Wallet